ck-zhang/px/docs/guides/runtimes.md

 If no available runtime satisfies constraints, commands fail with a clear message and suggest installing one. px does not fall back to arbitrary system interpreters once a project is under px management.

+If multiple registered runtimes satisfy the chosen constraints, px selects the px default runtime.

 ## Managing runtimes

 * List known runtimes: `px python list`